 Who can serve on COIs?

-COIs are appointed by a resolution of the creditors under IPS s80-15.
-This may include a resolution passed by the creditors without a meeting under IPS s70-40 and IPR s75-130.
+COIs are appointed by a resolution of the creditors under IPS s80-15, but IPS s80-5 makes it clear that the resolution is to be passed at a meeting of the creditors convened for the purpose of determining whether to appoint a committee.
 Membership of the committee is open to persons who are authorised representatives of a creditor of a company in external administration or a regulated debtor, or a representative of the Commonwealth if a FEG claim has been made or is likely to be made: IPR s80-5.
 The inclusion of a specific eligibility for a FEG representative is new.

 The ILRA changes also include the power for a ‘large creditor’ and employees to appoint a specific representative to the COI.
 A large creditor is one that is owed at least 10% of the value of the creditors (or a group of creditors representing at least 10% of the value): IPS s80-20.
 Employees owed at least 50% in the value of entitlements owed to or in respect of employees are also given a right to be represented on the committee: s80-25.
 The methods for appointing members of the committee under ss80-15, 80-20 and 80-25 are mutually exclusive so that, if a creditor votes for one method of appointment, they cannot also vote for the other.